 -Stable is based on -release, and is a branch from the main development path of OpenBSD.
 When very important fixes are made to -current, they are "back ported" (merged) into the -stable branches; because of this, -stable is also known as the "patch branch."
 In the above illustration, the vertical dotted lines denote bug fixes being incorporated into the -stable branches.
-You will also note that in the above example, the 3.7-stable branch came to an end with 3.9-release, and the 3.8-stable branch came to an end with 4.0-release -- old releases are typically supported up to two releases back.
+You will also note that in the above example, the 3.9-stable branch came to an end with 4.1-release, and the 4.0-stable branch came to an end with 4.2-release -- old releases are typically supported up to two releases back.
 It takes resources and time to support older versions, while we might like to provide ongoing support for old releases, we would rather focus on new features.
-The -stable branch is, by design, very easy to build from -release of the same version (i.e., going from 4.0-release to 4.0-stable).
+The -stable branch is, by design, very easy to build from -release of the same version (i.e., going from 4.2-release to 4.2-stable).

-The -stable branch is -release plus patches found on the errata page, and some simple fixes that do not merit an errata entry.
-Usually, the operation of -stable is the same as the -release it is based on.
+The -stable branch is -release plus patches found on the errata page.
+The operation of -stable is the same as the -release it is based on.
 If the man pages have to change, it probably won't go into -stable.
-In other words, new device support will NOT be added to -stable, and new feature support will rarely be added unless it is considered very important.
+In other words, new device support and new features will NOT be added to -stable.

 It is worth pointing out that the name "-stable" is not intended to imply that -current is unreliable.
-Rather, -current is changing and evolving, whereas the operation and APIs of -stable are not going to change, so you shouldn't have to relearn your system or change any configuration files, or have any problem additional applications to your system.
-In fact, as our hope is to continually improve OpenBSD, you may well find the reliability of -current is greater than that of -stable.
+Rather, -current is changing and evolving, whereas the operation and APIs of -stable are not going to change, so you shouldn't have to relearn your system or change any configuration files, or have any problem adding additional applications to your system.